AhmedMoawad/easy-to-go-with-react/README.md

 > We will take here a quick tour on the new features on EchmaScript 6.

 ### let
-We all know that declaring variable with `var` makes theis variable available only on the function scope that it has been declared in.
+We all know that declaring variable with `var` makes this variable available only on the function scope that it has been declared in.
 But with `let` every `{ }` consider a scope so any variable that declared with `let` will available only on this curly braces scope.

 > Example using `var`:
 ```javascript